Displaying article

 This way you can recreate a “static view” of the page that is not manually edited, and make a page look more professional.

-4 Comments for “Designing a Content Management System driven website”
+5 responses to “Designing a Content Management System driven website”

-1. Hortence comments:
+1. Hortence Avatar

 Good article, I would recommend resizing images on the server if they are to be uploaded, or use thumbnails and a program like Lightbox